 Determined bidders coupled with a lower number of reported listings drove up auction clearance rates and median prices across Sydney and Melbourne last week.
 Over three quarters of auctions were successful in both capitals according to the latest CoreLogic figures.

-And for the first time in weeks, more auctions successfully cleared in Melbourne outperformed than Sydney.
+For the first time in weeks, more auctions successfully cleared in Melbourne than Sydney.

 CoreLogic reported a preliminary auction clearance rate of 76.2% for Sydney, making this the third week in a row that the clearance has been above 75%.
 This is down, however, from the same time last year when the clearance rate sat close to 80%.